AIandGlobalDevelopmentLab/OneMapManyTrials/preprocessing/README.md

 ## Landsat data

 To download the satellite data, run the notebook `2_landsat_exporter.ipynb`.
 The resulting dataset (about 33 GB in size) will be stored in the data directory as a `.np` file for each DHS cluster.
+Some of the cluster locations will not have any good satellite images (mostly due to clouding and poor coverage in the 90s), so we drop these in the `3_` notebook before proceeding with the analysis.
+The resulting CSV file, `dhs_with_imgs.csv` will contain the clusters used in the experiments.

+## HDF5 files